 This section provides information on more than 500 publicly accessible places to fish in North Carolina.
-You can find information on the location of publicly accessible fishing piers, boat ramps, and canoe launches, as well as places that provide bank and wade fishing opportunities.
-The NCWRC Fish Attractor Map and Coordinates are provided, as well as additional resources such as the NCWRC county trout fishing maps and a link to the North Carolina Division of Marine Fisheries website.
+You can find information on the location of publicly accessible fishing piers, boat ramps, and canoe launches, as well as places that provide bank and wade fishing opportunities and fish attractor sites.

-The viewer can search for public sites based on the type of access they are interested in (i.e. piers, boat ramps, universal access, etc.), the species they are interested in, access sites within a specific county, sites within a specific distance from their location, or by water body name..
+A comprehensive information source for anglers looking for a place to fish.
+This interactive fishing access map allows you to view public fishing areas and NCWRC-managed trout waters throughout the state.
+Search for public sites based on the type of access (i.e. piers, boat ramps, universal access), fish species, access sites within a specific county, sites within a specific distance from a location, or by water body name.

 Create and download a fishing access guide in PDF format.